Alaska State Fair: Attractions

-The Fair's giant cabbage contest tradition began in 1941, when a $25 prize was offered for the largest cabbage and Max Sherrod of the Valley took the prize with a 23 pounder (10.5 kg).
+The fair's giant cabbage contest tradition began in 1941, when a $25 prize was offered for the largest cabbage and Max Sherrod of the Valley took the prize with a 23-pounder (10.5 kg).
 The official Giant Cabbage Weigh-Off was established in 1995.
 In 2012, grower Scott Robb entered a 138.25 pound (63 kg) cabbage, which not only took first place, but also set a new world record.

-In 2007, the Fair's flowers and gardens received some national recognition, when the makers of the Public Broadcasting Service program GardenSMART visited the Fair to film a 30-minute segment.
+In 2007, the fair's horticultural and farming sides received national attention, when the makers of the Public Broadcasting Service (PBS) program GardenSMART visited the fair to film a 30-minute segment.

-Topping the list of fairgoer favorites is Fair food.
-Nearly 70 food vendors are scheduled to attend the 2011 Fair, offering staples like hot dogs, pizza, burgers and nachos, to more exotic selections including gyros, Alaska seafood and all kinds of food on a stick, to desserts like ice cream, cream puffs and more.
-More than 400 non-food vendors are also present at the Fair each year.
+Topping the list of fairgoer favorite pastimes is the fair’s food.
+Usually, between 50 and 70 food vendors are scheduled to attend the fair, offering usual American staples like hot dogs, pizza, burgers and nachos, plus the more ‘exotic’ selections including gyros, Alaskan seafood and all kinds of foods served fried or on a stick.
+There are, also, many desserts including ice cream, cream puffs and more.
+More than 400 retail (non-food) stalls and vendors are also present at the fair each year.

-The Fair also features thousands of exhibits, in categories including art, baked goods, canning, clay arts, crops, fiber and fleece, flowers, handwork and needlework, homebrew, honey and bee products, livestock, photography, poultry, quilts, rabbits, sewing, spirited beverages and soda pop, and woodworking.
+The fair also features thousands of exhibitions and competitions; categories include artwork, baking, canning, ceramics, dance, fiber/fleece, flowers and gardening displays, handiwork/needlework, home-brewing techniques, home improvement displays, honey & bee products, livestock judging, music (of various genres), pet agility courses, petting zoo, photography, poultry judging, quilting/sewing, rabbit showing, locally-crafted spirited beverages/soda pop, woodworking, and more.

-The Fair also features free entertainment around the grounds, and events and contests like the rodeo, Diaper Derby, and Alaska Grown Games.
-The Fair also hosts a midway with carnival rides and games, and presents big name concerts each year as part of the AT&T Borealis Concert Series.
+The fair also features free entertainment around the grounds, with events and contests such as a rodeo, “Diaper Derby”, and the Alaska Grown Games.
+The fair also features a large midway with carnival rides and games, and presents big name concerts each year as part of the AT&T Borealis Concert Series.

 Concerts

-The AT&T Concert Series is a big draw for the Fair, which has played host to dozens of bands and performers over the last 75 years.
+The AT&T Concert Series is a big draw for the fair, which has played host to dozens of bands and performers over the last 75 years.

 Previous performers have included Ted Nugent, David Archuleta, Lonestar, Hinder, Shinedown, Boyz II Men, Darryl Worley, Collective Soul, Seether, Bucky Covington, Beach Boys, Bill Engvall, Rodney Atkins, Kansas, Gin Blossoms, The Rembrandts, Emerson Drive, Charlie Daniels Band, Craig Morgan, Terri Clark, Cheap Trick, Terry Fator, Uncle Kracker, Los Lobos, Toby Mac, Tanya Tucker, Tracy Byrd, Carman, Kenny Rogers, Howie Mandel, Chris Cagle, Chris LeDoux, REO Speedwagon, Sean Kingston, Tracy Lawrence, Three Days Grace, Jim Gaffigan, Iggy Azalea, Richie Havens and Micky Dolenz.